 Everyone needs a will, but it is important to understand what type of will to use and why to use it.
 I am a proponent of trusts.
-In my mind it is a good idea for Everyone Needs a Willeveryone to have a living trust.
+In my mind it is a good idea for everyone to have a living trust.
 The advantage of a trust over a will is that assets and property transferred by a trust don’t have to go through probate at your death, saving lots of time and money.
 However I want to tell you that just because you have a living trust you still need a will.
 You might find yourself thinking, “But I thought a living trust served the same purpose as a will.
 Don’t they both transfer property to at death?”
 Yes that is true.
 But even if you make a living trust, you should make a will as well.
 There are two main reasons.

 A Will Can Do Things a Trust Can’t